 - ECE Community College students: Funds are available to help with tuition & textbooks.
 The funds will go fast, so share this application with those you know and apply early.

 - Interested in starting a family child care business?
 Online classes (in English and Spanish) are available for you!
-Share these flyers in your community.
-Contact Carmen Herrera at El Pajaro (831) 722-1224 or Maria Ortiz at the MAOF Resource and Referral at 831-757-0775 for information.
+Contact Carmen Herrera at El Pajaro (831) 722-1224 or Maria Ortiz at the MAOF Resource and Referral at (831) 757-0775 for information.

 - Join the Hartnell ECE Apprenticeship Program and earn while you learn.
 Get a paid job in a classroom while taking ECE courses in the evening.
 Also, a pre-apprenticeship is available for English Language Learners.
 Visit here for more info.